joeldudley/ego-test/readme.md

-This projects shows how to create a read and write to a persistent sealed file with EGo.

 # How it works

 A counter is stored, sealed by the enclave, in `enclave/enclave_data.txt`.
 Because the counter is sealed, it cannot be